splincode/codework/javascript/travels/readme.md

 * ​Take train 78A from Madrid to Barcelona.
 Seat 45B. <br>
 * Take the airport bus from Barcelona to Gerona Airport.
 No seat assignment. <br>
 * From Gerona Airport, take flight SK455 to Stockholm.
 Gate 45B.
-Seat 3A.
-Baggage drop at ticket counter 344. <br>
+Seat 3A. <br> Baggage drop at ticket counter 344. <br>
 * From Stockholm, take flight SK22 to New York JFK.
 Gate 22.
 Seat 7B.  <br>
 Baggage will be automatically transferred from your last leg. <br>